leontoeides/google_maps/README.md

 	* Now, to see the `Chinese (Hong Kong)` name, use the `display` method.
 	For example: `println!("{}", Language::ChineseHongKong.display())`

-	This update applies to all `google_maps` crate types, including `Country`, `PlaceType`, and so on.
+	This update applies to all `google_maps` crate `enum` types, including `Country`, `PlaceType`, and so on.

+* 3.2.0: 2023-05-31: ⚠ **Breaking change**: All `GoogleMapsClient` methods will
+now return the same error type.
+Previously, each API would return a different error type.
+This would be tedious when using several different APIs.

+* 3.2.0: 2023-05-31: Adjusted `tracing` log levels.

+* 3.2.0: 2023-05-31: Some house-keeping.

 * 3.1.1: 2023-01-29: Update to Chinese languages.
 Thanks [rick68](https://github.com/rick68)!